dagartga/dagartga.github.io/_posts/2024-03-10-causal-impact.md

 <br>
 At the top of the results summary above, in the post-period, the average actual daily sales per customer over the post-period was $171, **higher than that of the counterfactual**, which was $121.
 This counterfactual prediction had 95% confidence intervals of $113 and $130.

-Below that we can see the *absolute effect* which is the difference between actual and counterfactual (so the difference between $171 and $121) - and this figure is essentially showing us the average daily *uplift* in sales over the post-period.
+Below that is the *absolute effect*, which is the difference between actual and counterfactual (so the difference between $171 and $121) - and this figure is essentially showing us the average daily *uplift* in sales over the post-period.
 There is also the confidence intervals surrounding that effect, and since these do not pass through zero, I can confidently say that there *was* an uplift driven by the Delivery Club.

 Below that, there are these same numbers as percentages.

 In the columns on the right of the summary, there are the *cumulative* values for these across the entire post-period, rather than the average per day.

 What is amazing about the *pycausalimpact* library is that, with an extra parameter, all of this information will be provided as a written output.

-If we put:
+Using the following code:

 ```python